-Some Home Inspectors have posted nonsense about Engineers on their websites.
-Listed below are some of the more misrepresentations of Engineers that have been posted by inspectors nationwide.
-Unfortunately, some people believe these claims and make poor choices as a result.
-All of the following are based on publically accessible web pages for United States based firms claiming to perform home inspections.
-We have omitted any reference to the actual page and to other private information.
+Some Home Inspectors post nonsense about Professional Engineers.
+Listed below are misrepresentations of Professional Engineers that have been posted nationwide.
+Some people make poor choices because of these posts.
+All of the following are based on publically accessible webpages for United States based firms claiming to perform home inspections.
+References to the actual page and private information has been omitted.

-The Truth: The absurdity of this post speaks for itself.
-I am sure that this is not typical of most home inspectors, and the inspector (who never identifies himself by name) does not appear to be from New York based on the post.
+The Truth The absurdity of this post speaks for itself.
+Thisis not typical of most home inspectors, and the inspector (who never identifies himself) does not appear to be from New York.

-The Truth: Becoming a Licensed Engineer requires a minimum of 12 years relevant experience, as determined by the State of New York Office of Professions.
+The Truth Becoming a Professional Engineer requires a minimum of 12 years relevant experience, as determined by the State of New York Office of Professions.

-Inspector's Website Statement: Engineers provide a 3 or 4 page flimsy report (sic) compared to a home inspectors (sic) 15-page report.
+Home Inspector's Website Engineers provide a 3 or 4 page flimsy report compared to a home inspectors (sic) 15-page report.

-Inspector's Website Statement: Engineers are not allowed by law to perform home inspections.
+Home Inspector's Website Engineers are not allowed by law to perform home inspections.

-The Truth: There is no law in the State of New York prohibiting Licensed Engineers from performing home inspections.
+The Truth There is no law in the State of New York prohibiting Professional Engineers from performing home inspections.
 The State of New York law says:

 444-j.
 Practice of architecture and professional engineering.
 A person regulated by the state of New York to engage in the practice of architecture when acting within the scope of that practice, a person licensed in the state of New York to practice professional engineering when acting within the scope of that practice or a person who is employed as a code enforcement official by the state or a political subdivision thereof when acting within the scope of that government employment may perform home inspections without need of licensure pursuant to this article.

-The Truth: An initial report is provided at the inspection.
-The full report is typically emailed within two business days after the inspection.
+The Truth An initial report is provided at the inspection.
+Heimer Engineering's℠ full report is typically emailed within three business days after the inspection.

-The Truth: Engineers who perform inspections understand homes and buildings.
-Because of their Engineering background, they have a better understanding of homes and buildings than non-Engineers, especially when unusual situations are encountered.
+The Truth Professional Engineers understand homes and buildings.
+Because of their background, Heimer Engineering's℠ Professional Engineers have a better understanding of homes and buildings than non-Engineers, especially when unusual situations are encountered.

-The Truth: There is no Engineering validity to this statement.
-Statements like this are part of the reason one needs to be licensed as an Engineer to offer Engineering services to the general public.
-A Licensed Engineer assesses the structural soundness, and uses his or her Engineering judgment to advise you about the potential real estate purchase.
+The Truth There is no Engineering validity to this statement.
+Statements like this are part of the reason one needs to be licensed to offer Engineering services to the public.
+Heimer Engineering's℠ Professional Engineers assesses the structural soundness, and uses his or her Engineering judgment to advise you about the potential real estate purchase.

-Inspector's Website Statement: Engineers walk a fine line.
+Home Inspector's Website Engineers walk a fine line.
 They cannot do engineering while performing home inspections.
 So you don't get what you pay for.

-The Truth: This statement makes no sense.
-Part of an Engineer's assessment is Engineering, including assessing structural soundness, sufficiency of heat, hot water, plumbing, electric service, etc.
+The Truth This statement makes no sense.
+Part of a Heimer Engineering's℠ assessment is Engineering, including assessing structural soundness, sufficiency of heat, hot water, plumbing, electric service, etc.

-The Truth: This is not true according to the laws of the State of New York.
-Only a Licensed Professional Engineer can represent himself or herself as a PE.
+The Truth This is not true according to the laws of the State of New York.
+Only a Professional Engineer can represent himself or herself as a PE.

-Inspector's Website Statement: Inspectors know more about homes then (sic) engineers
+Home Inspector's Website Inspectors know more about homes then (sic) engineers

-Inspector's Website Statement: A home inspector is licensed to inspect homes.
+Home Inspector's Website A home inspector is licensed to inspect homes.
 An engineer is (sic) a general license.

-The Truth: There are restrictions on a Home Inspector's license.
+The Truth There are restrictions on a Home Inspector's license.
 The Home Inspector is licensed to inspect homes.
-An Engineer is licensed to perform multiple Engineering services, including inspecting homes, buildings, condos, and co-ops.
+A Professional Engineer is licensed to provide Engineering services, including inspecting homes, buildings, condos, and co-ops.
 See the following excerpt from the State of New York law: